Archives

 Competences: Historic Preservation, Interior design, Landscape, Accessibility, Project management, Sustainability

 The architect Ferdinand Boberg designed the Thiel Gallery.
 He drew inspiration for the unusual building from the Orient, southern Europe and the late Art Nouveau era.
 Work on the venue was completed in 1907, realising the dream of financier and patron of the arts Ernest Thiel to create a home and art gallery.
 After being acquired by the state in 1924, Thiel was converted into a museum, before being conferred national listed building status in 1958.
-Our work on the museum always takes place in close collaboration with the National Property Board of Sweden.
+Our work on the museum took place in close collaboration with the National Property Board of Sweden.
 As well as the venue’s tenants.

 Complex projects requiring a highly sensitive approach